Illegal (PinkPantheress song): Background and release

-On March 17, 2025, PinkPantheress posted a video on TikTok showcasing a snippet of the song with the caption: "Vetting my boyfriend to become a proffecient filmer for these occasions."
-The song was later teased on March 28, 2025, on The Lot Radio, during PinkPantheress' DJ set.
+On 17 March 2025, PinkPantheress posted a video on TikTok showcasing a snippet of the song with the caption: "Vetting my boyfriend to become a proffecient filmer [sic] for these occasions."
+The song was later teased on 28 March 2025, on The Lot Radio, during PinkPantheress' DJ set.

+Shortly after the release of Fancy That, PinkPantheress spoke with Capital FM interviewer Sam Prance about the meanings of the different songs on the mixtape.
+She explained that many fans (and the interviewer) thought it was about love before going on to explain it was about drugs.
+The song was originally going to revolve around using a male escort, but PinkPantheress had never gone through that type of situation, so she instead made it about buying weed.

 In October 2025, two additional versions of "Illegal" were released released as part of the remix album Fancy Some More?; one featuring Seventeen members Mingyu, Vernon and The8, and another featuring Anitta.
 A Nia Archives remix was released on the second disc of the album.

+On 27 February 2026, a Four Tet remix was released on streaming services.

 Music video

-The music video for "Illegal", directed by Ethan & Tom, was released on May 9, 2025, the same day as the song's release.
+The music video for "Illegal", directed by Ethan & Tom, was released on 9 May 2025, the same day as the song's release.
+The video stars Sekou Diaby.

 The video showcases the negative consequences of drugs.
 It begins with PinkPantheress singing whilst inquiring about drugs sold by a man.
-The man takes one, causing the video to transition into what appears to be a series of hallucinations featuring Pink dancing against colorful backgrounds, as well as animated segments of her running.
+The man takes one, causing the video to transition into what appears to be a series of hallucinations featuring Pink dancing against colourful backgrounds, as well as animated segments of her running.
 Whilst experiencing this, the man and Pink lie on a bed.
 Eventually, the man wakes up, with the drug's effect seemingly wearing off.